An Evening in Historic Downtown Petaluma

-Situated right on the Petaluma River, Taps Beer Co. & Kitchen features dozens of ciders, ales, lagers, sours, and, on occasion, meads to try.
+Situated right on the Petaluma River, Taps Restaurant and Tasting Room features dozens of ciders, ales, lagers, sours, and, on occasion, meads to try.
 Have fun sampling and learning or just get a pint and kick back for some good conversation.
 But whatever you do, come ready to enjoy hearty pub food with a local twist, and be sure to snag a seat on the deck overlooking the river.

 Just across the Petaluma River, The Block Petaluma is another beer garden and community staple not to be missed.
 Constructed specifically as a gathering spot for food trucks and families, this open-air venue boasts fire pits, games, live music, and dozens of beers on tap.
 Catch a rotating offering of award-winning food trucks or enjoy the resident pizzeria while catching up with friends.

 Whether you've been enjoying local wineries all day or you're getting ready to start your night with some tasting, now's the opportunity to refresh that palate with some experiences only available in Petaluma.